Request and access data products in Databricks Marketplace

 2. On the Marketplace landing page, click My requests in the upper right-hand corner.

-3. On the Installed data products tab, find the data product, click the Kebab menu kebab menu (also known as the three-dot menu) at the end of the data product row, and select View data to open the listing details page.
+3. On the Installed data products tab, find the data product and click the data product name to open the listing details page.
+If there is a sample notebook, it appears under the Sample notebook heading in the listing.

 Disable Marketplace access

-If you don’t want your users to be able to view the Marketplace home page at all, contact your Databricks representative.
+If you don’t want your users to be able to view the Marketplace home page at all, contact your Databricks account team.

 Known issues

-• If a request for access is rejected by the data provider, you cannot request the same data product again.
-If you encounter this issue, contact your provider or Databricks representative.
+If a request for access is rejected by the data provider, you cannot request the same data product again.
+If you encounter this issue, contact your provider or Databricks account team.

 Share your feedback